hankbao/libreboot/docs/grub/index.md

 ./cbfstool yourrom.rom remove background.png -n background.png\
 ./cbfstool yourrom.rom add -f background.png -n background.png -t raw

-When you\'ve done this, re-flash your ROM and you should have a new background at boot time.
+When you've done this, re-flash your ROM and you should have a new background at boot time.